The Eken: Ruddhaswas Rajasthan

-The Eken: Ruddhaswas Rajasthan is a 2023 Indian Bengali-language black comedy detective action thriller film directed by Joydip Mukherjee.
+The Eken: Ruddhaswas Rajasthan is a 2023 Indian Bengali-language black comedy action thriller film directed by Joydip Mukherjee.
 The film is produced by Shrikant Mohta and Mahendra Soni under the banner of Shree Venkatesh Films.
 It is the second film of Ekenbabu franchise and is primarily based on the story Osommaner Bidai.
 The first film of the franchise The Eken was released in 2022.
 Third part of this series called The Eken: Benaras e Bibhishika was released on 2025.

 In the film, Anirban Chakrabarti plays the titular role of Ekenbabu, a fictional detective created by the Bengali author, Sujan Dasgupta.
 Padmanabha Dasgupta has written the screenplay for the film.